UTS 192 Youth Protection Policy

 Sec.
 4 Required Key Components

-4.1 Designation.
-Each UT institution must designate an employee or department with specific responsibility for oversight of all Youth Programs.
-Each institution must grant the employee or department sufficient authority to carry out oversight responsibilities.
+4.1 Youth Protection Designation.
+Each U.T. institution must designate an employee or department with specific responsibility for oversight of all Youth Programs.
+Each institution must grant the employee or department sufficient authority to carry out oversight responsibilities and enforce or recommend enforcement of the institution’s policy on youth protection.

 4.2 U.T.
 Sponsorship of Youth Programs.
-Youth Programs must be sponsored by or affiliated with an institution’s college, school, unit or department, unless specifically authorized by an institutional president on a per-program basis.
+Youth Programs must be sponsored by or affiliated with an institution’s college, school, unit or department (“Institutional department(s)”), unless specifically authorized by an institutional president on a per-program basis.

 4.3 Supervision Ratios.
 Each Youth Program must have the following minimum adult supervision ratio requirements consistent with the American Camp Association staff ratio standards: